squid: allow user to configure DH key size, SINGLE_DH_USE, NO-SSLv3, Cipher-Suites - performance improvement hint

 Then there could be a custom field where the user can enter the allowed ciphers like "!3DES:HIGH:!RC4" like he wants.

-#1 Updated by Kill Bill about 1 year ago
+#1 Updated by Kill Bill over 1 year ago

 Alexander Wilke wrote:

 For the user it would be good to have the possibility to modify "NO_SSLv3" using the WebUI to make sure that squid is compatible even with old and insecure protocols.

 Sigh.
 Feel free to use System Patches to make such absolutely horrible modifications.
 Introducing changes into the package that go absolutely the opposite way than everyone else goes (including things like openssl and the browsers) is simply insane.